WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 device which is equal to the complex conjugate of the impedance.
 Hence, it is also known as impedance matching and is a common practice within electrical engineering.
-Complex conjugate control is not a completely realizable control method due to its acausality. which means it requires exact knowledge of future wave conditions.
+Complex conjugate control is not a completely realizable control method due to its acausality, which means it requires exact knowledge of future wave conditions.
 Still, complex conjugate control presents a reference for the implementation of optimal control.
 The WEC impedance can be modeled by the following equation and can be used to formulate optimal control